aerdni99/RESTORE-Skills-Take-Home/README.md

 | pydantic          | Ensures expected datatypes for input output of database functions in my API.
 Used in Schemas.py |

 ### Notes
+I have not previously worked with any of the python dependencies from requirements.txt aside from psycopg2.
+When getting started, I used ChatGPT to help me figure out a good project structure.

+The relationship between patients and therapists defined in models.py allows a query for a therapist to return all the info on all their patients as if the patient list was stored at that therapist's row in the table, but that patient list is constructed based off of the defined relationship.
+I had to dig into this and make sure I wasn't creating a data redundancy setting it up this way.